MoatazZewin/new_app/README.md

 # new_app

-new_app is a sample app to display news from newsapi
+new_app is a sample app to display news from newsapi Support dark mode

 ## Libraries and tools
 flutter_bloc